HarryJamesGreenblatt/A-Riff-In-React/README.md

 **Current Focus:** Database connection troubleshooting for final API functionality

+> **Note**: The `api-routing-fixes` branch contains some debugging/test code that should be cleaned up once the database connection is resolved.
+See [API Debugging Session](./docs/api-debugging-session-2025-09-01.md#-cleanup-checklist---remove-when-database-issues-resolved) for cleanup checklist.

 **Architecture Fix:**
 - **Problem**: Double `/api` prefix in routing (Function name + Express routes)
 - **Solution**: Updated Express routes from `/api/users` → `/users` to work with Azure Function routing